vedph/gve-doc/model/textual.md

 Currently these are the trace features:

-- `seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
+- `$seg-in`: input _segment_ (=sequence of _contiguous_ nodes) selected by the operation.
 Value is `OPID TAGIN:TAGOUT N` where `OPID` is the operation ID, `TAGIN` the input version tag, `TAGOUT` the output version tag, and `N` the ordinal number of the node in the segment captured by the operation.
-- `seg-out`: output segment affected by the operation.
+- `$seg-out`: output segment affected by the operation.
-- `seg2-in`: same as `seg-in`, for the second segment in a swap operation.
+- `$seg2-in`: same as `seg-in`, for the second segment in a swap operation.
-- `seg2-out`: same as `seg-out`, for the second segment in a swap operation.
+- `$seg2-out`: same as `seg-out`, for the second segment in a swap operation.
-- `anchor`: the anchor node used as a reference for add or move operations.
+- `$anchor`: the anchor node used as a reference for add or move operations.
 The value is like that of segments, except for the final `N` which would not make sense for an anchor.
 By definition, only a single node can be used as anchor, so there is no need to specify its relative position in a segment.

 >Of course, segments are contiguous in a specific version only.
 Operations (except for the annotate operation) alter the order of the nodes, and versions are just their output.
 That's why to ease later processing it is convenient to store the relative position of each node in a segment for every version.